openvinotoolkit/openvino/docs/Extensibility_UG/VPU_Extensibility.md

 ## Write a Configuration File

-To tie the topology IR for a layer you customize, prepare a configuration file, so that the Inference Engine can find parameters for your kernel and the execution work grid is described.
+To tie the topology IR for a layer you customize, prepare a configuration file, so that the OpenVINO™ Runtime can find parameters for your kernel and the execution work grid is described.
 For example, consider the following OpenCL kernel signature:
 ```cpp
 __kernel void reorg_nhwc(__global const half *src, __global half *out, int w, int h, int c, int stride);